The Great American Think Off, Directed by Nik Nerburn: TRT 55:35 (2019)

-The New York Mills Cultural Center, which hosts the debate, encourages writers "to ground their essays in personal experience rather than philosophical abstraction".
-Past contestants have included a truck driver, an assembly line worker, a stay-at-home mom, and a prisoner on death row.
+Every year, a new question is proposed by the town, while The New York Mills Cultural Center, which hosts the debate, encourages writers to consider the question using "personal experience rather than philosophical abstraction".
+Past contestants have included a truck driver, an assembly line worker, and a prisoner on death row.